buckneh/Assignment-02/README.md

 ## Assignment-02
-This is the second assignment for BIOL390: Reproducible Research in the summer of 2020.
+This is the second assignment for BIOL390: Reproducible Research in the spring of 2021.
 The purpose of this assignment is to familiarize you with the basic functions of git and GitHub.

 1. You will make a personal copy of this project by forking the repo.
 2. You should then clone the forked repo on your remote to your local machine.